 - An administration charge of £134.50.

 Our legal department will write to you separately about these charges if you decide to take out an agreement.

-We can charge interest on the amount owed to us (2.65% currently) whilst we are helping to pay a person's care home bills on their behalf.
+We can charge interest on the amount owed to us (0.45% as at January 2021) whilst we are helping to pay a person's care home bills on their behalf.
 The interest rate will be reviewed every six months.
 Interest is charged to cover our costs and not to make a profit.